 Skill development and improvement help increase a person's status and confidence.
-Skill development is dependent upon age, capabilities, interests, and personal motivation.
+It is dependent upon age, capabilities, interests, and personal motivation.

-Important types of support are:
+Important types of support include:

-- o Teaching a person new skills to obtain what he/she wants; - Assisting to increase a person's communication skills; - Increasing participation in typical community activities (work, socialization, shopping recreation, and leisure, etc.); - o Fostering skills and behaviors that promote mental and physical wellness; - o Encouraging a person to take more responsibility; and - o Helping a person to find ways to make contributions to others.
+o Teaching a person new skills to obtain what they want;

+- Assisting to increase a person's communication skills; - o Increasing participation in typical community activities (work, socialization, shopping recreation, and leisure, etc.); - o Fostering skills and behaviors that promote mental and physical wellness; - o Encouraging a person to take more responsibility; and - o Helping a person to find ways to make contributions to others.

-▶ Healthcare
+Healthcare